maximuskowalski/smount/README.md

 **RCLONE CONFIG**

-An rclone config generator tool is included.
-To use it ;-
+An rclone config generator tool is included. `rgen.sh` To use it ;-

 Edit the variables at the top of the script
 ```